kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init-phase.md

 ## kubeadm init phase preflight {#cmd-phase-preflight}

-Using this command you can execute preflight checks on a control-plane node.
+Using this command you can execute preflight checks on a control-plane.

 {{< tabs name="tab-preflight" >}}
 {{< tab name="preflight" include="generated/kubeadm_init_phase_preflight.md" />}}